 The Institute aims to bring together Academia, Industry and Government to be a catalyst for applied research and innovation in cyber security policy, solutions and its implications for society on a scale that has real impact, generates significant economic growth and delivers a more secure environment for us all.

-If you wish to engage with the Institute as a client, for networking, as a potential advisor or for further information, please contact the Executive Director:
+If you wish to engage with the Institute as a client, for networking, as a potential advisor or for further information, please contact the Head of Knowledge Exchange and Enterprise:

 The current state of cyber security